How to Make Mascarpone

 Thermometer

-You will need a thermometer to check the temperature of your cream.
-You can use a dairy thermometer or a regular digital thermometer.
-I use an instant read thermometer which I already have on hand and use regularly for bread-baking and other things.
+You will need a thermometer to check the temperature of your cream.ย You can use a dairy thermometer or a regular digital thermometer.ย I use an instant read thermometer which I also use regularly for cooking and baking bread.
+For an inexpensive option I have used this instant read thermometerย in the past.
+Since then I’ve upgraded to this Thermapen which I absolutely love and highly recommend.

 Cheesecloth